Home (Game of Thrones): Casting

-Isaac Hempstead-Wright (Bran Stark), Ellie Kendrick (Meera Reed), Kristian Nairn (Hodor), Gemma Whelan (Yara Greyjoy) and Patrick Malahide (Balon Greyjoy) make return appearances after an absence of several years (Malahide since the third season, the others since the fourth season).
-The episode has the introduction of new recurring cast members Max von Sydow, replacing Struan Rodger, who briefly portrayed the character in Season 4, as the Three-Eyed Raven, Kae Alexander as Leaf, Pilou Asbaek as Euron Greyjoy, and Michael Feast as Aeron Greyjoy.

-Additionally, several child actors were cast in order to portray young versions of well known characters within the show for Bran's vision of Winterfell in the past.
+Isaac Hempstead-Wright (Bran Stark), Ellie Kendrick (Meera Reed), Kristian Nairn (Hodor), Gemma Whelan (Yara Greyjoy) and Patrick Malahide (Balon Greyjoy) made return appearances after an absence of several years.
+The episode introduced Max von Sydow as the Three-Eyed Raven, replacing Struan Rodger, who briefly portrayed the character in Season 4, and Pilou Asbaek as Euron Greyjoy.
+Several child actors were cast as young versions of well-known characters for Bran's vision of Winterfell in the past.
 These included Sebastian Croft as young Ned Stark, Cordelia Hill as young Lyanna Stark, Matteo Elezi as young Benjen Stark and Sam Coleman as young Hodor, or Wyllis as he is referred to in the scene.

-"Home" was the last episode for Michael McElhatton, who had played Roose Bolton since the second season.

 Jon Snow was killed in the fifth-season finale, "Mother's Mercy", and in the lead up to the sixth season, actor Kit Harington, who portrays the character, stated that he would not be returning to the series except to play a corpse, and would not be resurrected despite rampant speculation.
 Following the airing of "Home", Harington issued a public apology to fans of the show, stating that he would "like to say sorry for lying to everyone.
 I'm glad that people were upset that he died.
 I think my biggest fear was that people were not going to care.
 Or it would just be, 'Fine, Jon Snow's dead.'
 But it seems like people had a, similar to the Red Wedding episode, kind of grief about it.
 Which means something I'm doing—or the show is doing—is right."
 Harington was simply referred to as "LC", for Lord Commander, in all scripts, call sheets, props or wardrobe materials, in order to maintain the secrecy involved with his eventual resurrection in the episode.
-It was also revealed that during production of the season, even verbal communication of the name 'Jon Snow' was disallowed, except in on-camera dialogue during actual taping of the series.
+It was also revealed that during production of the season, even verbal communication of the name 'Jon Snow' was disallowed, except in on-camera dialogue.